chetbox/correo/README.md

 ## Configuration

-Copy `config.example.edn` to `config.edn` and set it up with your email server details.
+Copy `email.example.edn` to `email.edn` and set it up with your email server details.

 ## Running

 To start a web server for the application, run:

-    lein ring server-headless
+    lein run config/email.edn 3000

 ## Sending a message